 Service engine – an interface for querying the repository.
 It processes queries, scores matching objects, and returns them to searchers asking for the information.

 Fact repository stores factual information about entities.
 Each Entity, or Object, real-world or fictional person, place, or thing). associates each fact with exactly one object.
 Any number of facts may be associated with an individual object by including the object ID for that object in the facts.

 Tuples – The data structure of a fact might be represented by a tuple of information that includes a fact ID, an attribute, a value, and an object ID.
-It may actually include more information, such as a source of the fact on the Web, a language that it is stored in, and more.
+It may include more information, such as a source of the fact on the Web, a language that it is stored in, and more.

-The patent tells us that a couple of metrics, or indications of quality of the facts, might also be associated and included with a fact.
+The patent tells us that a couple of metrics, or indications of the quality of the facts, might also be associated and included with a fact.
 These include both a confidence level and an importance level.
-The confidence level indicates how likely it is that a fact is true, and the importance level tells how important the fact is to the object, or “how vital a fact is to an understanding of he entity associated with the object.
+The confidence level indicates how likely it is that a fact is true, and the importance level tells how important the fact is to the object, or “how vital a fact is to an understanding of the entity associated with the object.

 A Fact includes a list of sources that include the fact and from which where it was extracted, in URL, or Web address, or any other appropriate form of identification and/or location, such as a unique document identifier.